By Santi — Head Van Engineer, 2025-12-04

 When to ask the seller to fix vs reduce price vs walk away

-If repairs are inexpensive and cosmetic, ask for a price reduction.
-Require major mechanical or structural repairs to be done by a reputable shop (with receipts) or walk away.
-Use professional inspection findings to anchor negotiations.
+If repairs are cheap and cosmetic, ask for a price cut.
+Require major engine or frame repairs to be done by a trusted shop (with receipts) or walk away.
+Use expert check findings to guide talks.

 Next steps after purchase or if you decide not to buy